elayden/Deep-Learning-Framework-for-Financial-Time-Series-Prediction-in-Python-Keras/README.md

 -Calculates model’s annualized return, improvement from buy/hold, percent profitable trades, profit factor, max drawdown

 train_stock_mdl.py
-    this script imports a csv file containing predictors and an outcome variable (last column).
+    This script imports a csv file containing predictors and an outcome variable (last column).
 It was designed with stock/ETF prediction in mind, but could potentially be adapted for other data.
 The default neural network architecture is very simple (2 hidden layers with 200 units each and